 Self-righteousness is defined as being smugly proud of one's own opinion and intolerant of others.
 What Job repented of was his misunderstanding of God.

-Many of us tend to be pack-rats, saving everything for years and years until we have collected a mass of—well, junk!
-David Maas compares this with accumulated sin.
-The time has come to get rid of it!
+Many of us are pack-rats, saving everything for years until we have collected a mass of—well, junk.
+This is like accumulated sin—and it is time to get rid of it!